juanvitofer/openathon-angular-events-app/README.md

   - Create a basic routing system
   - Add the created routes to the toolbar links
   - Change the event model to interface by Angular best practices

+# Lab 04 - Services

+  - Create a service
+  - Consume a service through Dependency Injection
+  - Get data from an API using Observables
+  - Manage environment variables